-Please see our Document Check-In tab for more information.
+Please see our Document Check-in section under the Schedule tab for more information.
 Bring all of your required documents as you will not be able to attend the orientation if you are missing any of the documents.

 REMEMBER TO REGISTER FOR ORIENTATION AND TO ARRIVE ON TIME.
 REMEMBER TO BRING ALL YOUR REQUIRED DOCUMENTS.